Theatre: Charlie and the Chocolate Factory

 - Mike Teavee's favorite videogame is Captain Knuckleduster, a title inspired by the novel's counterpart loving TV shows with gangsters "giving each other the one-two-three with their knuckle-dusters!"

 - The show is set in The Present Day and opened in 2013.
 Willy Wonka is explicitly described as having been a recluse "for over 40 years" — so, since The Sixties, when the novel was published.

-- In the novel there many inventions of Mr. Wonka's that are only discussed or mentioned in passing such as ice cream that never melts, Eatable Marshmallow Pillows, and Fizzy Lifting Drinks.
-Those three and several others are worked into this adaptation...as ideas Charlie has.
-(This is significant.)
+- In the novel there are many inventions of Mr. Wonka's only discussed or mentioned in passing: ice cream that never melts, Eatable Marshmallow Pillows, Fizzy Lifting Drinks, etc. Those three and several others are worked into this adaptation as ideas Charlie has.

 - Named by the Adaptation: Sir Robert Salt, Eugene Beauregarde, and Doris and Norman Teavee.

 - New Media Are Evil: "Vidiots" is a cheeky, exaggerated take on this trope with regards to the perils of using electronic media to babysit unruly kids:And then like some barbaric Huns

 Our toddlers all are packing guns

 (later) Each day they text on their new toy

 - Noisy Robots / Tin-Can Robot: The Everlasting Gobstopper and Great Gum Machines are enormous robots; while they "speak" in groans and squawks, Mr. Wonka understands them as well as they understand his English.

 - Not His Sled: Aside from Charlie becoming a Grade School CEO immediately, Willy Wonka leaves this world for the audience's so he can continue his work.